 Social media, ads and building an email list

 I’ll start at least 8 weeks out posting on social media and starting to tease that this new brand is coming and to build my pre-launch email list.
 In addition to getting first dibs on the line when it drops, everyone will get entered to win some grand prize, maybe it’s one of every style in the line…

 I’ll also use ads for reach and engagement to try and dial in my audience, all with the goal of building that pre-launch email list.

 I’ll partner with a handful of influencers for a 2 week campaign leading up to the launch.
 The idea is to go deep with fewer influencers who want to talk about me A LOT vs. just one post on their feed.
 I’ll also want them to have a bit of cross-over in their audience so their people are like damn, everyone is talking about this sunglass brand… I need in on it.

-Remember, people need to hear things multiple times before they take action, so having multiple influencers talk about me with ramp up those touch points.
+Remember, people need to hear things multiple times before they take action, so having multiple influencers talk about me will ramp up those touch points.

 For social, I’ll focus on Instagram and TikTok.
 Part of my campaign with these influencers and content creators, will be them creating content that I can share on my own channels.

 As the business grows and those partnerships become more meaningful, I would also look to do some design collaborations with them.
 Maybe it’s one style for a season, or a mini collection.

 And as a phase two or three, I will look at white labeling with these influencers, where you run ads about your product from their page.
 This might be cost prohibitive in the beginning, so I’m not 100% sure there.

 During the pre-launch, I’ll keep the subscribers engaged by sharing behind the scenes content of building the line, asking them for feedback and making them feel like they are part of the process.